scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

 Fire a bolt of lightning, hitting all creatures in a 25 tile line.
 The lightning ricochets off walls and solid objects.
 All creatures must make a Dexterity save against your spellcasting.
-On fail, they take 1 wound and 2 wound dice, plus a wound die for every crit, or 1 wound on success.
+On fail, they take 1 wound and 2 wound dice, plus a wound die for every critical, or 1 wound on success.

 Add a proficient die for every level above 4th.